ZakariyaHussain/ZakariyaHussain/README.md

 Hi, I'm Zakariya Hussain.
 I'm a Professional Frontend Web Developer & WordPress Expert.
 I have completed Bachelor degree in Electrical & Electronic Engineering from Atish Dipankar University of Science & Technology.
 Also I have completed 2 short course on WordPress and Web  Development from Freedom IT Institutions.
 I have 4 years experience as a Web Designer and WordPress Developer.
 I have completed 300+ project with WordPress CMS and 50+ project using code.

-Skills: HTML / CSS/ JAVASCRIPT/ BOOTSTRAP/ JQUERY/ REACT/ PHP/ MYSQL/  WORDPRESS DEVELOPMENT
+Skills: HTML / CSS/ JAVASCRIPT/ TAILWIND/ REACT/ REACT/ MONGODB/ NODE.JS/ EXPRESS/ NEXTJS  WORDPRESS DEVELOPMENT

 - 🔭 I’m currently working on Web Design & Development | WordPress Development.
 - 🌱 I’m currently learning JavaScript